Advisories

 In the past Canada Revenue Agency (CRA) Roundtables were held, bringing together a number of CRA personnel and representatives from the CPA profession.
 Typically, two concurrent roundtable sessions are held with one focusing on GST issues and the other on income tax matters.
 The questions and answers arising from the Roundtables were compiled after the events, in order to share the discussion and information more broadly.

-Note: No CRA Roundtables were held in 2018 or 2020
+*Please note, no CRA Roundtables were held in 2020.

 Practice Review Alert